ericpaulsen/wac/README.md

 # The Coder badge.

 The button kicks off a workspace build, based on the spec defined in `.coder/react.yml`.
+Test.

 Coder pulls in the template through an OAuth integration with GitHub.
 BitBucket and GitLab are also supported.